mrsrilanka/Azure_Containerization/README.md

-# US CLoud Azure AKS Deployment automation
+# Azure AKS Deployment automation Terraform stack

 Background:
 This repo will demonstrate how to create a AKS cluster using AzrureRM and Terraform.